Cat scratch disease is an infection caused by the bacterium Bartonella henselae. It comes from a scratch or bite of an infected cat, usually a kitten.

 Rocky Mountain spotted fever is an infection spread by ticks.
 Find out more about it - including how to prevent it.

-Roseola is a viral illness that can affect kids between 6 months and 3 years old.
-Learn its signs and symptoms when to call the doctor.
+Roseola is a viral illness that can affect young kids and cause a high fever.
+Learn its signs and symptoms and when to call the doctor.

 Rubella infection, or German measles, usually is a mild disease in kids that can be prevented with vaccination.
 Its primary medical danger is to pregnant women because it can affect developing babies.